kubevirt/user-guide/docs/operations/export_api.md

 ```

 #### Manifests
 The VirtualMachine manifests can be retrieved by accessing the `manifests` in the VirtualMachineExport status.
 The `all` type will return the VirtualMachine manifest, any DataVolumes, and a configMap that contains the public CA certificate of the Ingress/Route of the external URL, or the CA of the export server of the internal URL.
-The `auth-header-secret` will be a secret that contains a Containerized Data Import (CDI) compatible header.
+The `auth-header-secret` will be a secret that contains a Containerized Data Importer (CDI) compatible header.
 This header contains a text version of the export token.

 Both internal and external links will contain a `manifests` field.
 If there are no external links, then there will not be any external manifests either.
+The virtualMachine `manifests` field is only available if the source is a `VirtualMachine` or `VirtualMachineSnapshot`.
+Exporting a `PersistentVolumeClaim` will not generate a Virtual Machine manifest.

 ```yaml
 apiVersion: export.kubevirt.io/v1alpha1